meangrape/Par152/README.md

 as well as a patch by Jérôme Pouiller that handles multibyte characters.

 I haven't added any new functionality, this is just a matter of convenience for me.

+You do the standard ./configure; make; make install dance.